.NET Aspire Community Toolkit Ollama integration

 Download the LLM

-When the Ollama container for this integration first spins up, it downloads one or more configured LLMs.
-The progress of this download displays in the State column for this integration on the Aspire orchestration app.
+When the Ollama container for this integration first spins up, it downloads the configured LLMs.
+The progress of this download displays in the State column for this integration on the .NET Aspire dashboard.

 Important